bkuhlmann/sublime_text_kit/README.md

 Feel free to take this configuration, modify, and save as your own custom `configuration.yml`.

 The project roots define the root level directories where project folders are located.
-When project metadata (i.e. *.sublime-project, *.sublime-workspace) is generated, the name of the metadata file will be the same name as that of the project folder.
+When project metadata (i.e. `*.sublime-project`, `*.sublime-workspace`) is generated, the name of the metadata file will be the same name as that of the project folder.
 All project metadata, regardless of root location, is written to the same metadata directory.
 If using the example settings shown above and assuming the following directory structure exists...